Bosy-Ayman/Walk_Tracking/README.md

 # YOLOv8 Person Tracking on Video

-This project showcases how to utilize **YOLOv8** alongside **Deep SORT** to detect and track individuals in a video.
+This project showcases how to utilize **YOLOv8** to detect and track individuals in a video.
 The system assigns each detected person a unique ID and visualizes their movement with a colored path.

 ---